mrichtsfeld/forms-bridge/README.md

 Forms Bridge use [Http Bridge](https://git.coopdevs.org/codeccoop/wp/plugins/bridges/http-bridge/) backends as a foundational part of its system.
-With this feature, Forms Bridge can be configured with many backend connexions configured to establish HTTP requests against.
+With this feature, Forms Bridge can be configured with many backend connexions to send submissions.

 Each backend needs a unique name that identifies it and a base URL.
 The base URL will be prepended to your form hook endpoints to build the URLs from the backend HTTP API.

-To each backend you can set a collection of HTTP headers be sent on each request.
+To each backend you can set a collection of HTTP headers to be sent on each request.
 In addition, Http Bridge will add some default headers to the request.

 ### Content type